 No-No Boy is an immersive multimedia work blending original folk songs, storytelling, and projected archival images to illuminate hidden American histories.
 Taking inspiration from his own family’s history living through the Vietnam War, as well as interviews with World War II Japanese Incarceration camp survivors and other stories of Asian American experience, Nashville born songwriter Julian Saporiti has transformed years of doctoral research at Brown University into an innovative project bridging a divide between art and scholarship.
 By turning archival study and fieldwork into a large repertoire of folk songs and visuals Saporiti has been able to engage audiences with difficult conversations through song and storytelling, performing with a revolving cast of collaborators everywhere from rural high schools and churches to New York City's Lincoln Center.

-In the spring of 2019, Saporiti expanded the project's scope, embarking with fellow Brown PhDs Diego Luis and Juan Betancourt on a trip to the Mexican border.
-Playing concerts for asylum seekers and aid workers in Laredo, Crystal City (former home of a WW2 Internment Camp), and Dilley, TX (current home to the largest family detention center), the experience was jarring and impactful.
+In the spring of 2019, Saporiti expanded the project's scope, embarking on a trip to the Mexican border.
+Playing concerts for asylum seekers and aid workers in Laredo, Crystal City (former home of a WWII Internment Camp), and Dilley, TX (current home to the largest family detention center), the experience was jarring and formative.

 No-No Boy has evolved into a project aimed at recovering difficult pasts, making connections across communities, and imagining better futures.
 Looking ahead, a second album 1975 is scheduled for release in early 2021 on the Smithsonian Folkways label.
 A dissertation will be submitted sometime around then as well.